john-smith-library/JohnSmith/README.md

 };
 ```

-Once you have *View* class defined you can:
+Once you have a *View* class defined you can:

 - render the view: